nhaarman/ListViewAnimations/README.md

 	protected void onCreate(Bundle savedInstanceState) {
 		super.onCreate(savedInstanceState);

-		MyListAdapter mAdapter = new MyListAdapter(this, Arrays.asList("A", "B", "C", "D", "E", "F", "G", "H", "I", "J"));
+		MyListAdapter mAdapter = new MyListAdapter(this, getItems());
-		SwingBottomInAnimationAdapter swingBottomInAnimationAdapter = new SwingBottomInAnimationAdapter(mAdapter, this);
+		SwingBottomInAnimationAdapter swingBottomInAnimationAdapter = new SwingBottomInAnimationAdapter(mAdapter);
-		SwingRightInAnimationAdapter swingRightInAnimationAdapter = new SwingRightInAnimationAdapter(swingBottomInAnimationAdapter, this);
+		SwingRightInAnimationAdapter swingRightInAnimationAdapter = new SwingRightInAnimationAdapter(swingBottomInAnimationAdapter);

+		//Or in short notation:
+		swingRightInAnimationAdapter =
+			new SwingRightInAnimationAdapter(
+				new SwingBottomInAnimationAdapter(
+						new MyListAdapter(this, getItems())));

 		swingRightInAnimationAdapter.setListView(getListView());
 		getListView().setAdapter(swingRightInAnimationAdapter);